UK Economy Statistics and Facts

 To paint a better picture of the current state of the country's economy, we've outlined the latest numbers and the most important data to show where exactly the UK stands today.

-• House prices across the UK increased by an average of 3.2% in 2024.
+- House prices across the UK are expected to increase by an average of 1% to 4% in 2026.

 (IMF)